kthorp/pyfao56/README.md

 * To print the output: `print(mdl)`
 * To save the output to file: `mdl.savefile('myoutputfile.out')`

-Examples of the model output file are [here](https://github.com/kthorp/pyfao56/tree/main/tests).
+An example of the model output file is [here](https://github.com/kthorp/pyfao56/tree/main/tests/test1/cottondry2013.out).

 ### Update basal crop coefficients (Kcb), crop height (h), or crop cover (fc)
 * Instantiate an update class: `upd = fao.Update()`